omiagut/wifiRelay/README.md

 webPage.html and boxPage.html are in the data directory, and uploaded in the SPIFFS memory.

 eepromPutEsp.ino must provide values to connect as an Access Point (WIFI_AP mode)
- - an ssid like "192.168.x.x", for example 192.168.4.10
+ - ssid like "192.168.x.x", for example 192.168.4.10
- - a password 8..31 bytes
+ - password 8..31 bytes
 With boxPage.html, the user may change these values.
 He can change his password, or change for a WIFI_STA mode connexion.
 The esp8266 becomes a station depending on his box.
-In this case, the user must find by himself the address he has be given by his box with the command line user@user:~$ nmap -sP 192.168.1.* (if the box has 192.168.1.0 address) or 192.168.*.* (wil takes more time).
+In this case, the user must find by himself the address he has be given by his box with the command line user@user:~$ nmap -sP 192.168.1.* (if the box has 192.168.1.0 address) or 192.168.*.* (wil takes more time) or a corresponding command line with Mac Os or windows.

+As EEPROM memory is situated at the end of SPIFFS memory, use the tool "flash size 1MB FS 64KB" to flash eepromPutEsp and wifiRelay.

 wifiRelay setup
-- 1 tries to connect in WIFI_AP mode with eepromPutEsp.ino values
+- 1 tries to connect in WIFI_AP mode with eepromPutEsp.ino ssid.
 - 2 if it fails (the ssid is not the original one) , it tries to connect in WIFI_STA mode
 - 3 if it fails, whatever the reason, C_Eprom takes the eepromPutEsp.ino values back and the esp8266 is connected as an Access Point.
-With this method, you ensure a connection, as closed as possible to what the user expects.
+With this method, you ensure a connexion, as closed as possible to what the user expects.

 On and Off buttons in webPage.html allow to switch the relay on or off.